YinHK-gameDev/unity-learn/Multiplayer & Network/Network Manager HUD/README.md

 > **Note**: Remember that the Network Manager HUD feature is a temporary aid to development.
 It allows you to get your multiplayer game running quickly, but you should replace it with your own UI controls when you are ready.

+### LaN Host
+Click the **LAN Host** button to start a game as a host on the local network.
+This client is both the **host and one of the players** in the game.

+It uses the information from the Network Info section in the inspector to host the game.
+When you click this button, the **HUD** switches to a simple display of network details, and a **Stop (X)** button which allows you to **stop hosting the game and return to the main LAN menu**.

+When you have started a game as a host, other players of the game can then connect to the host to join the game.

+Click the **Stop (X)** button to disconnect any players that are connected to the host player.
+Clicking **Stop (X)** also returns the **HUD to the LAN menu**.

+### LAN Client
+To connect to a host on the local network, use the text field to the right of the LAN Client button to specify the address of the host.
+The default host address is “localhost”, which means the client looks on its own computer for the game host.
+Click LAN Client (C) to attempt to connect to the host address you have specified.

+Use the default "localhost" in this field if you are running** multiple instances of your game on one computer**, to test multiplayer interactivity.
+To do this, you can **create a standalone build of your game**, and then **launch it multiple times on your computer**.

 ### ref